EricChen424/MICB-405-Project-1-Group-16/README.md

 pscp Latrotoxin_NCBI.fasta echen_mb18@orca-wg.bcgsc.ca:/home/echen_mb18/Dump

+After uploading a shell script to your server, be sure to call chmod 744 on it to give it execute permissions

 If you get complaints with shell scripts about a bad interpreter with a ^M at the end, follow this page: https://stackoverflow.com/questions/2920416/configure-bin-shm-bad-interpreter